SURAJ-SHARMA27/GSoC24-final-doc-cBioPortal/GSoC24-FInal-Report.md

 ### 📈 Stacked Bar Chart Configuration

+- The data is shown at the sample level, providing a detailed breakdown of each sample's composition within the selected category.

 **Sort By:**
 - Upon selecting "Stacked Bar" from the chart type dropdown, a third dropdown appears: "Sort By".
 - **Options:** Cell Type/Phase.